lhcb/starterkit-lessons/second-analysis-steps/analysis-automation-snakemake.md

 ### Run and shell

 You have two ways to specify commands.
-One is `shell` that assumed shell commands as shown before.
+One is `shell` that assumes shell commands as shown before.
-The other is `run` that instead directly takes pathon code (N.B.: python3).
+The other is `run` that instead directly takes pathon code (N.B.: Careful it's python3!).

 For example the copy of the file as in the provious example can be done in the following way.